Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Background: Quantization formats and rounding schemes

 The expected rounding value is given by

 where here and below the expectation is over the randomness of SR (i.e., $x$ is a deterministic constant).
-Therefore, stochastic rounding is an unbiased approximation of $x$, since it has zero bias:
+In \cref{tab:biasVarMse} we present the bias, variance, and MSE of RDN and SR. Full derivatives appear in \cref{sec:appFullMSE}.